Nightguards — Brookline, MA

 Solutions for Your Jaw and Tooth Pain

-Life stress during the COVID-19 pandemic appears to have contributed to a dramatic increase in teeth clenching and grinding, as reported by many dentists across the country and globally.
-This habit known as bruxism has resulted in our office seeing patients with cracked teeth, jaw and muscle pain, and frequent headaches more than ever before.
-Unfortunately, there are many cases in which cracked back teeth need to be extracted and replaced with bridgework or dental implants, which can be a costly and time consuming process.
+Life stress is one of the leading causes of unconscious teeth grinding and jaw clenching.
+This habit, known as bruxism, has resulted in our Boston Smile Center team seeing patients with cracked teeth, jaw and muscle pain, and frequent headaches more than ever before.
+Unfortunately, there are many cases in which cracked back teeth need to be extracted and replaced with bridgework or dental implants, which can be a costly and time-consuming process.

-As a proactive measure, our office recommends nightguards to manage pain caused by teeth grinding and clenching as well as reduce the risk of needing restorative or emergency services later.
-To learn more about receiving a personalized nightguard, give our office a call!
+As a proactive measure, our dental office recommends nightguards to manage pain caused by teeth grinding and clenching as well as reduce the risk of needing restorative or emergency dental services later.
+To learn more about receiving a personalized nightguard in Brookline, give our dental office a call!

 What Can Cause Teeth Grinding?